hipay/hipay-docs/hipay-enterprise-sdk-magento_2/10-About-notifications.md

 #### EXPIRED (114)

-- The transaction order **"Void"** status is created if a parent transaction exists and is in status “Authorization”.
+- The transaction order **“Void”** status is created if a parent transaction exists and is in status “Authorization”.
 - The order is set to status `Processing` by Magento 2.